Zion National Park: From the Court of the Patriarchs to Emerald Pools

 I discovered, in checking my pack, that I had left my gloves back at our campsite.
 So that meant that Angels Landing was off the agenda for that afternoon.
 We’d just have to have other adventures in Zion Canyon after lunch.

-2 thoughts on “Zion National Park: From the Court of the Patriarchs to Emerald Pools
+2 responses to “Zion National Park: From the Court of the Patriarchs to Emerald Pools”

 Leave a Reply